-They are carnivorous and eat almost anything they can find such as small fish and worms.
-They can also grow up to 12cm in length.
-These animals are very hardy and breed well in the wild so their populations do not have any real threats.
-However they are used by some as a source of protein, and aphrodisiac and as fertility medicine.
+They are carnivorous and eat almost anything they can find, such as small fish and worms.
+They can also grow up to 12cm in length!
+These animals are very hardy and breed well in the wild so their populations do not have any real threats but they are used by some people as a source of protein, aphrodisiac or fertility medicine.

-These frogs are often accidentally sold as African Dwarf Frogs which do not grow very big and so are ideal for the home aquaria.
-As stated above, this species grows quite large and will eat anything that fits into their mouth, therefore not ideal for keeping in the home!
+These frogs are often accidentally sold as African Dwarf Frogs, a species which do not grow very big and so are ideal for home aquaria.
+As stated above, this species grows quite large and will eat anything that fits into their mouth, therefore not ideal for keeping at home!

 Things To Do

 - Can you spot them easily or are they too busy playing hide and seek?

 - What size do you estimate those we have here are?